 Head Instructor Michael Stoller

 Kelly Tang has been a student with CU Jiu Jitsu since its inception in 2018.
-She has now been actively training BJJ for over four years and is currently a purple belt.
+She has now been actively training BJJ for over 7 years and is currently a Brown belt.
 In 2020 Kelly also started training kickboxing and Muay Thai, adding stand-up combat techniques to her martial arts arsenal.

-Kelly is a volunteer coach and mentor for new white belts, especially for women who have no prior martial arts background.
+Kelly is an assistant coach and mentor for new white belts, especially for women who have no prior martial arts background.
 She is passionate about getting more women involved in BJJ and kickboxing because she believes that it has given her an immense confidence boost, changing her outlook on life from "I'm scared" to "I can handle this."
+She recently earned her brown belt in December 2024.

 Outside of the gym, Kelly enjoys a wide variety of hobbies and interests, including: camping and hiking, travelling, food, video games, and watching trashy reality TV.